 List repository contents, including files, models, and directories tracked by DVC (data artifacts) and by Git.

 .dvc), hides actual locations and names.
-It means that you don't see actual
+This means that you don't see data

-This command prints a virtual view of a DVC repository, the way it would have looked like if files and directories that are DVC-tracked were actually regular Git-tracked files.
+dvc list prints a virtual view of a DVC repository, as if files and

 $ git clone <url> example $ cd example $ dvc pull $ ls <path>

-path argument of this command is used to specify a path within the source
+path argument is used to specify directory to list within the

 url.
-It's similar to providing a path to list to the commands
+It's similar to providing a path to list to commands

 aws s3 ls.
 And similar to the,